canonical/pc-gadget/recovery.md

 /system/<name>/snaps/{base.snap,kernel.snap,other...}
 /system/<name>/assertions/<short-name>

 Where <name> is an encoded date/time like 20190521-1213.
+We will use <brand/model> in the name as well once the details are discussed.

 The partition is FAT so we need to put the assertions in the "stream" format on disk with short filenames.
 The assertion files all together must include exactly one model assertion.

 The names of the kernel and the base are fixed.
 This allows us a static grub.cfg menu.
 The selection of the recovery system will